visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 option is useful for creating animations.
 Users can crop the curves based on several criteria and within a desired time range.

-Streamlines vs Pathlines
-""""""""""""""""""""""""

-See :ref:`common ICS streamlines` attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-The Integral Curve Operator shares the same :ref:`common ICS parallel` attributes as all the other ICS operators.

 Warnings
 """"""""

-In addition to the :ref:`common ICS warnings` common to all ICS operators, the Integral Curve operator supports the following warnings.
+In addition to the :ref:`common ICS warnings` common to all ICS operators, the Integral Curve operator supports the following warnings:

 Issue warning if the advection limit is not reached
     If the maximum time or distance is not reached, issue a warning.